How to Get Rid of Voles Without Poison

 • Some readers have suggested a variety of irritants sprinkled into vole tunnels (from natural to chemical): cayenne powder, garlic, onion, castor oil, a little nitrogen fertilizer, and ammonia.
 In many cases, these ingredients can be mixed with water or soapy water and put in a spray bottle.
 However, you will need to reapply after it rains.

-• One of the best control methods is an outdoor cat or a dog who’s a specialized ratter!
+• One of the best control methods is an outdoor cat or a dog that is a specialized ratter!

 • If you are desperate and about to sell your home, large vole populations have been effectively reduced with baits.
 However, most pesticides recommended for voles are restricted and can only be used by Certified Pesticide Applicators.
 Contact your local Extension educators for more information.